zodern/meteor-up/docs/docs.md

 ### Verifying Deployment: FAILED

-If you do not see `=> Starting meteor app on port` in the logs, it did not have had enough time to finish running `npm install`, or there was an error while installing the dependencies.
-Try increase `meteor.deployCheckWaitTime` until it has enough time to finish `npm install`.
+If you do not see `=> Starting meteor app on port` in the logs, your app did not have enough time to start.
+Try increase `meteor.deployCheckWaitTime`.

 If you do see it in your logs, make sure your `ROOT_URL` starts with https or http, depending on if you are using ssl or not.
 If that did not fix it, create a new issue with your config and output from `mup deploy --verbose`.

 If you are using Meteor 1.3, you might see this error:
 ```